telerik/winforms-docs/scheduler/end-user-functionality/adding-appointments.md

 * By using the context menu.

->You can prohibit end-users from creating, moving, resizing, and copying scheduled appointments.
+>note You can prohibit end-users from creating, moving, resizing, and copying scheduled appointments.
+>

 ## Adding an appointment by double-clicking on the scheduler surface